hertogp/stitch/_readme.md

 Table Stitch options \
 *(\*) assigned by stitch, unique across all codeblocks in the current doc*

+Most options are straightforward:

+*arg* is used to optionally supply extra argument on the command line.
+Note that in a bash script, you can refer to cli-args by:

+- `${0}`     the script's name
+- `${n}`     the nth argument
+- `${@: -1}` the last argument

+*dir* is used in the expansion of the artifact filepaths, basically setting the working directory for stitch relative to the directory where pandoc was started.
+Override the hardcoded `.stitch` default in one or more of:

+- `meta.stitch.defaults.dir`, to change it for all codeblocks
+- `meta.stitch.name.dir`, to override for all codeblocks linked to `name`
+- `cb.attributes.dir`, to override for a specific codeblock

+*exe* specifies whether a codeblock should actually run:

+- `yes`, always run the codeblock (new or unchanged)
+- `no`, do not run the codeblock, rest of processing still happens
+- `maybe`, run the codeblock if something changed

+Stitch calculates a sha-hash using alle option values (sorted by key), excluding the `exe`'s value plus the codeblock contents and with all spaces removed.
+That fingerprint is then used (`#sha`) in filenames and allows for old/new file detection.

+So if `exe=maybe` and files exists for the newly calculated fingerprint the codeblock doesn't run again and previous results will be used instead.

+*fmt* is used as the extension in the `#art` template, which is usually the graphics format of the file produced.

+*log* is verbosity of logging, valid values are: `debug, info, warn, error, silent`.
+Use `meta.stitch.defaults.log=silent` and a `cb.attribute.log=debug` to turn all all logging except for one codeblock where logging happens on the debug level.

+*old* old files are detected when their names end in `..-#sha.ext`.
+If `old=purge` then old files will be removed.
+Any other value will do to stop the purge.
+To override the hardcoded default, set `meta.stitch.defaults.old` to some other value.

+*cbx, out, err, art* are (after expansion) simply filename to use as you see fit in the `cmd` string.
+Usually `out, err` are used to redirect output on stdout and stder respectively.  `art` usually refers to some graphics file (or whatever) produced by the codeblock.

 #### `inc`-option specifies include directives